 This case challenges the private probation companies in Giles County that traps the poorest people in a cycle of probation violation, extension of probation violation, extension of supervision, extra fees, and repeated jailing.

 Civil Rights Corps, in partnership with ArchCity Defenders and the Saint Louis University School of Law Legal Clinics, reached a landmark settlement for impoverished people who were illegally jailed in Jennings, Missouri.

-In Louisiana, the judges who order and collect fines and fees from impoverished criminal defendants also depend on that money to fund their own budgets.
-We filed suit in federal court against the City of New Orleans and its local judges, who jailed thousands of human beings each year just for being too poor to pay those fines and fees.
+In Louisiana, the judges who collect fines and fees from poor defendants depend on that money to fund their own budgets.
+We filed suit in against the New Orleans for jailing thousands of people each year who can't pay these fines and fees.

-Every year tens of millions of dollars in wealth is transferred from the poorest people in Oklahoma to a private debt-collection company, to the Oklahoma Sheriffs' Association, and to Oklahoma judges through an unconstitutional racketeering enterprise.
+This case challenges the unconstitutional racketeering enterprise that facilitates the transfer of millions of dollars in wealth from the poorest people in Oklahoma to a private debt-collection company, the police, and judges.

-Civil Rights Corps recently announced a landmark settlement in a first-of-its-kind class action case in federal court against Rutherford County and PCC, Inc., a private probation company that made millions of dollars over more than a decade by exploiting the poorest people in Rutherford County.
+We recently announced a landmark settlement in a first-of-its-kind class action case in federal court against Rutherford County and PCC, Inc., a private probation company that made millions of dollars by exploiting the poorest people in Rutherford County.